Sparks29032/Release-Playground/README.md

 Click on the "Wolfy" executable to run.

 **NOTE:** Having caps lock or holding shift may mess with reading in the button presses.

+### Using your own avatar
+To use your own avatars, you simply have to change the pictures in the "Images" folder.

+However, refrain from #00ff00 as that color will be displayed as clear.

+Ensure your images are around the same height as the current model.